Regulatory Update (2026):

 Some of the exemptions allow the company to sell securities to non-accredited investors, but that doesn’t mean you can sell your membership interests to some poor schmo on the street corner.
 Even non-accredited investors must have some sophistication in investments.
 According to the SEC discussion on Rule 506, they must “have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.”

-If you have a LLC and you do not want to go public but want to sell LLC membership interests, you can avoid registration if you comply with the rules and meet the requirements of one of the exemptions.
-Then generally you simply file what is known as a Form D. It is a whole lot easier than going public.
-For most small business owners, the choice between registering and going public, on the one hand, or fitting into one of the exemptions and filing a Form D, on the other hand, is relatively straightforward.
+If you have an LLC and you do not want to go public but want to sell LLC membership interests, you can avoid registration if you comply with the rules and meet the requirements of one of the exemptions.
+Then, generally, you file what is known as a Form D. However, it is vital to remember that filing a Form D is merely a procedural component of an exemption strategy; issuers must meticulously satisfy and document all substantive conditions of the chosen exemption to maintain compliance.

 Federal exemptions under Regulation D

-Maximum amount $1 million $5 million No limit No limit
+Maximum amount $10 million No limit No limit

-Non accredited (NAI) No limit 35 35 (receive same information as registered offering) Not allowed
+Non accredited (NAI) No limit 35 (must be sophisticated and receive extensive disclosures) Not allowed

-State/Fed Must be exempt under state law in every state of investors Federal preemption Federal preemption
+State/Fed Must be exempt under state law in every state of investors Federal preemption of substantive registration (State notice/fee rules still apply) Federal preemption of substantive registration (State notice/fee rules still apply)

 1. Rule 504

-Under this exemption, securities do not need to be registered if they are part of a private placement not exceeding $1,000,000.
-The dollar limit is a major constraint of this exemption.
-There can be any number of purchasers of the securities and the investors may be accredited or non-accredited.
+Under this exemption, securities do not need to be registered if they are part of an offering not exceeding $10 million within a 12-month period.
+This represents a significant expansion from the original $1 million limit, making it a viable alternative for regional capital raises.
 The issuer, however, cannot be an investment company.
 A company that has no specific business plan or purpose, or one that only has a business plan to engage in a merger with or acquisition of an unidentified company is not eligible to use this exemption.
-Rule 504 does not require federal registration, but registration is required in every state in which there are investors.
-Because of the various constraints, companies do not rely on this exemption very often.
+Rule 504 does not require federal registration, but unlike Rule 506, it does not enjoy federal preemption, meaning substantive registration or qualification is required in every state in which there are investors.
+Furthermore, Rule 504 offerings are subject to strict “bad actor” disqualification provisions.

 1. Rule 506